Ofsted Pupil Premium Accountability 2023: Guidance For Schools

 Third Space Learning Interventions – one-to-one tuition that stands up to Ofsted scrutiny

 Subject interventions can have a considerable positive impact on pupil’s progress, but they can have little oversight and may approach topics not yet learnt or practised in classroom teaching.
-Not so with Third Space.
+Not so with Third Space Learning.

-We do this by having pupils take a maths level test before their first session, which lets us know where their specific needs are, to tailor lessons to better address these.
+We do this by having pupils take a maths diagnostic assessment before their first session, which lets us know where their specific needs are, to tailor lessons to better address these.
 With regular progress reports available, you’re always kept in the loop about how much progress they’re making.

 As you can see, most of what Ofsted is looking for in terms of Pupil Premium accountability is well within your capacity to establish or modify.